olafur-palsson/programmerKit/README.md

   sedpipe

      # Use sed with the pipe like this 'ls * | sedpipe "s/replaceThis/withThis/"' or some other s command

+  tt

+     # View what is due in the next 7 days on taskwarrior

  sedall